judell/h_client/README.md

 - Captures the username of the user who created the annotation.
 - Looks for that username in the list of subject_users relayed from the config field to local storage.
-- If found, retrieves (from local storage) the (initially empty) list of administratable ids (`admin_ids`) and updates it to include the id of the current annotation
+- If found, retrieves (from local storage) the (initially empty) list of administratable ids (`admin_ids`)
--
+- And updates it to include the id of the current annotation